 The visual inspection must be conducted in a well-lit area or under light specifically designed to highlight the penetrant indications.
 Finally, a detailed visual inspection is performed under appropriate lighting, depending on the type of penetrant liquid used.

-Penetrant liquids are used in various industries, including:
+Liquid penetrant tests are used in various industries, including:

 Aerospace